 Much to her later regret, she studied Economics and pursued a career in management in the creative and education sectors.
 She continued to write poems and short stories in her free time.
 It was only after having her first child in 2006 that she began wishing she had pursued her love of writing and literature earlier in life.

-Six years ago, whilst writing some copy for a friend’s website, A. M. Dassu rediscovered her love of writing for an audience and set up a blog which was nominated for the UK Blog Awards in the same year.
+Eight years ago, whilst writing some copy for a friend’s website, A. M. Dassu rediscovered her love of writing for an audience and set up a blog which was nominated for the UK Blog Awards in the same year.